tmtsoftware/csw/docs/src/main/params/commands.md

 ## Observe Command

 This command describes a science observation.
-Sent only to Science Detector Assemblies and Sequencers.
+It is intended to only be sent to Science Detector Assemblies and Sequencers.

 Scala
 :   @@snip [CommandsTest.scala](../../../../examples/src/test/scala/example/params/CommandsTest.scala) { #observe }